-Parents often ask Dr. Sharma when their child should have their first eye exam.
-Many serious eye conditions do not have symptoms.
-Some only become obvious when the condition is too far advanced, making it difficult to treat.
-So it is extremely important that all children get regular eye exams.
+Parents often ask Dr. Sharma when their children should have their first eye exam.
+Many serious eye conditions do not have obvious symptoms.
+Some only become obvious when the condition is too far advanced making it difficult to treat.
+So, it is extremely important that all children get regular eye exams.

 When & How Often

-It is recommend that children have at least one eye exam:
+It is recommended that children have at least one eye exam:

 Generally, children’s eye exams are covered by the Medical Services Plan (MSP).
 More information about coverage can be found here.

 Two Common Eye Conditions In Children